Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Chirag Patel for help with the NHANES data, as well as Matthew Cefalu for helpful discussions on the manuscript.
+The authors would like to thank Chirag Patel for help with the NHANES data, as well as Matthew Cefalu, Rohit Patra, and Caleb Miles for incredibly helpful discussions on the manuscript.
+We would also like to thank the editor, associate editor, and two anonymous reviewers for outstanding feedback on the manuscript.
 Funding for this work was provided by National Institutes of Health (R01MH118927, ES000002, ES024332, ES007142, ES026217, ES028033, P01CA134294, R01GM111339, R35CA197449, P50MD010428, DP2MD012722), The U.S Environmental Protection Agency (83615601, 83587201-0), and The Health Effects Institute (4953-RFA14-3/16-4).